jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 6. Re-run your coverage statistics.
 Your coverage should once again be 100%.

 7. Take a screenshot of your 100% coverage results in your JetBrains IDE.
-You will include that in the README.md file for Homework 2.
+You will include that in the README.md file for Homework 2 in the next section.

-#### Check-in Homework 2 to your GitHub Homework Repository
+#### Section 5: Check-in Homework 2 to your GitHub Homework Repository

-1. Create a README.md file in the root directory of Homework2.
+1. Create a file named `pseudocode.txt` in the Homework2 folder and copy the [Standard Deviation Calculator Pseudocode](#standard-deviation-calculator-pseudocode) into it.

-2. Create a file named `pseudocode.txt` and copy the pseudocode into it.
+2. Create a README.md file in the root directory of Homework2.

 3. Put the following Markdown in your `Homework2/README.md` file.
-Include the screenshot you made of your coverage analysis.
+Include the screenshot of your coverage analysis from the prior section.
 You can embed your diagram directly into your Markdown if it is Mermaid.js.
 Otherwise, take a photograph of your diagram with your phone (or a screenshot, if you made it with an application such as Dia) and reference the file.

    ```markdown
    # Homework 2